 A cooking class is an event where you can learn various cooking techniques or regional cooking styles from a professional chef.
 You may choose a cooking class specific to a region, such as French or Italian cooking, or choose one based on a particular technique you'd like to learn, such as desserts, baking, or making items such as pizza or pasta.

 Most cooking classes have a prep period, followed by the actual cooking process led by a chef.
 After, you'll sit down and enjoy the meal as a class.
 Many classes allow you to bring a drink of your choice to enjoy with the meal.
 Classes last two to four hours, depending on the topic area.

 Are There Virtual Options for Cooking Classes?

-While the options in this article are focused on in-person classes, some of the companies, such as New Orleans Schools of Cooking and the New Orleans Culinary & Hospitality Institute, offer online classes, as well.
+While there are some cooking classes that are in person, many companies, such as New Orleans Schools of Cooking and the New Orleans Culinary & Hospitality Institute, now also offer a variety of online classes, as well.

 How We Chose the Best New Orleans Cooking Classes

 We chose the best cooking classes based on a variety of criteria, including those that offer regional cooking, date night options, and even cooking classes for kids.

 For example, we chose New Orleans School of Cooking for its New Orleans cooking classes.
 We chose Casa Pelican B&B and Cooking School for date nights.
 And for kids' classes, we chose Southern Food & Beverage Museum because of the fun games and snacks.